 I’m engaged by you through an advisory agreement — not by a brokerage firm or sales manager.
 My role is to represent your interests in a market environment that I believe is more fragile and more complex than most headlines suggest.

-As an independent Registered Investment Advisor (RIA), I have more freedom to ask uncomfortable questions, to challenge conventional wisdom, and to design portfolios that reflect reality instead of a corporate model that assumes everything will simply work out.
+As an independent Registered Investment Advisor (RIA), I have more freedom to ask uncomfortable questions, to challenge conventional wisdom, and to design portfolios that reflect reality instead of a corporate model that assumes “everything will work out.”
 That freedom shows up in practical ways:

 I work directly for you